Contact Us

 If indeed “Helene” reaches Florida’s Gulf coast as a “major” hurricane later this evening, it would be the 9th such storm since the year 2000 with the most recent landfalling “major” hurricane being Idalia in late August of last year.
 The full list of “major” hurricane hits in Florida since 2000 is as follows: 2004 Charley, Jeanne; 2005 Dennis, Wilma; 2017 Irma; 2018 Michael; 2022 Ian; 2023 Idalia.

-Strong and persistent upsloping winds during this upcoming tropical event can result in substantial rainfall amounts of as much as 1-2 feet and serious flash flooding conditions across the southern Appalachians including upstate Georgia, upstate South Carolina, and western North Carolina.
+Strong and persistent upsloping winds during this upcoming tropical event can result in substantial rainfall amounts of as much as 1-2 feet and severe flash flooding conditions across the southern Appalachians including upstate Georgia, upstate South Carolina, and western North Carolina.

 After landfall, Hurricane Helene will continue on a general northward track into the state of Georgia where impact is likely to be quite significant featuring hurricane-force wind gusts, excessive rainfall amounts and power outages.
-And a particularly vulnerable region for significant impact will be the southern Appalachians (upstate Georgia, upstate South Carolina, western North Carolina) where strong and persistent upsloping winds will enhance upward motion and potentially result in massive rainfall amounts of as much as 1-2 feet and some serious flash flooding conditions.
+And a particularly vulnerable region for significant impact will be the southern Appalachians (upstate Georgia, upstate South Carolina, western North Carolina) where strong and persistent upsloping winds will enhance upward motion and potentially result in massive rainfall amounts of as much as 1-2 feet and severe flash flooding conditions.
 In addition to the threat of powerful winds and torrential rainfall, tornadoes will be likely during this tropical weather event; especially, on the right side of the northward-advancing storm to include portions of northern and eastern Florida, eastern Georgia, and southeastern South Carolina.

 Storm surge is often highest just to the right of the landfalling location and the threat of tornadoes is also highest to the right of the northward-advancing storm.
 In this case, the threat of tornadoes should be highest across northern and eastern Florida, eastern Georgia, and southeastern South Carolina.
 Map courtesy NOAA/SPC